Retirement Savings Plans and Investment Funds

 Using NetBenefits to Access Your Retirement Account

-Beginning on July 14, 2021, regardless of which vendor you choose (Fidelity and/or TIAA), you will use NetBenefits to enroll, increase or decrease your contributions, or to change your investment choices.
+Regardless of which vendor you choose (Fidelity and/or TIAA), you will use NetBenefits to enroll, increase or decrease your contributions, or to change your investment choices.
 For step-by-step instructions, refer to the tip sheets below:

-- If you want to enroll in the 403(b) Plan: Tip Sheet: 403(b) Enrollment
+- Enroll in the 403(b) Plan: Tip Sheet: 403(b) Enrollment

-If you have questions about NetBenefits, please contact Fidelity at 800-343-0860.
+If you have questions about NetBenefits, contact Fidelity at 800-343-0860.

 International Employees